Coronavirus COVID-19 Updates: uc.edu/publichealth

 The Critical Care Fellowship is comprised of two-week, four-week, and one-month rotations and one month of vacation per year.
-At least nine months per year are spent in the care of critically ill patients, with a minimum of seven months of responsibility in surgical units including the Cardiovascular ICU (includes cardiac and thoracic surgical patients and mechanical circulatory support patients), Burn Surgical ICU, complex airway/ENT ICU and the Surgical Intensive Care Unit at UC Medical Center.
-Both fellowships include rotations in the Medical ICU (MICU) and the Neuroscience Intensive Care Unit at University of Cincinnati Medical Center (call responsibility varies).
+At least nine months per year are spent in the care of critically ill patients, with a minimum of seven months of responsibility in surgical units including the Cardiovascular ICU (includes cardiac and thoracic surgical patients and mechanical circulatory support patients), Burn Surgical ICU, complex airway/ENT ICU and the Surgical Intensive Care Unit.
+Additional ICU months are completed in the Medical ICU (MICU) and the Neuroscience Intensive Care Unit at UC Medical Center.
 The Anesthesia Critical Care Fellowship also includes a Pediatric Intensive Care Unit rotation at Cincinnati Children’s Hospital Medical Center (available as an elective for an ABA/ABEM fellow).

-Elective time (without call) is available on the following services that care for critically ill patients: Critical Care Ultrasound, Echocardiography/TEE, Interventional Pulmonology, Electrophysiology, Nephrology/dialysis, Infectious Disease, Nutrition and Metabolic Support, and Shriners Hospital for Children.
+Elective time is available on the following services that care for critically ill patients: Critical Care Ultrasound, Echocardiography/TEE, Interventional Pulmonology, Electrophysiology, Nephrology/dialysis, Infectious Disease, Nutrition and Metabolic Support, Palliative Care, Cardiac Surgery, Research, Education and Quality Improvement.
 Additional electives for ABA/ABEM fellows include Anesthesiology, Acute Pain Service, the Center for Perioperative Care (“Pre-operative Clinic”) and ENT/surgical airway management.